Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 to add the connection to the pre-existing hidden node.
 This allows me to toy with the odds that a new hidden node will be created and fine tune it to my liking.

-#### Determining How Many Oscillatory Nodes An Organism Can Have Based On Its Genome

-An organism with too many oscillatory nodes firing signals would be an issue.
-This is because more than likely, the oscillatory node would cause an unwanted output node to activate, leading to less advantageous behavior.
-Because of this, the genome of the organism will limit the amount of oscillatory nodes allowed.

-A simple formula is going to be used to determine this.
-Here it is:

-1. The last four digits of the first strand in an organisms genome will be converted to base 10 and added up.

-2. I will then normalize this number to be between 0.0 and 1.0 by dividing the sum from step one by 60.
-The number `60` is derived from each hexadecimal digit representing a 4-bit binary number whose total equates to `15`.
-Hence, `15 * 4 = 60`.

-3. Once we have this floating point number we will multiply it by the total amount of strands in the genome and convert it to an `int`.
-This `int` is the amount of oscillatory nodes that the organism is allowed to have.

 #### Determining The Threshold Of Each Node Based On Its Genome

-- Input nodes do not have a threshold, so we do not have to worry about them.
+- Input and Hidden nodes do not have a threshold, so we do not have to worry about them.

-- Output and Hidden nodes threshold's will be determined by the `strand` when the node is first created.
+- An output node's threshold will be determined by the `strand` when the node is first created.

 **Overview**

 My idea right now is to determine the threshold for each node when it is first created based on the `strand` that creates them.

-If the node was created from the first half of the hexadecimal strand, (a hidden node), then the first half of the strand will be used to determine the threshold.
-I will take the first 2 digits of the hexadecimal number and determine the base 10 value.
-It will be a number between 0 and 255.
-I will then divide this number by 255 to get a number between 0.0 and 1.0.
+I will take the last 4 digits of the hexadecimal number and determine the base 10 value.
+It will be a number between 0 and 65535.
+I will then divide this number by 65535 to get a number between 0.0 and 1.0.
 This floating point number is the threshold.
 If the sum of inputs results in a number equal to or greater than the threshold, then the neuron will fire off.

 #### Frequency Coding Within An Organism